globalazure/communities/2024/azurepoland-wroclaw/index.md

-# Global Azure 2024 - Poland on-line
+# Global Azure 2024 - Wrocław on-site Workshop

 Visit our website at <https://azurepoland.pl>.
 If you have any questions, feedback or thoughts, please reach out to the community organizers: